 I have a couple of friends who are really suffering right now; you probably do, too.
 There is so little you can do to help a friend going through such a time, and it is so uncomfortable to admit this.
 I can easily get confused in times like these.
 I have been known to begin to believe that it is helpful to, say, Google possible solutions for her, make suggestions, and generally just talk too much when the air between us grows thick with grief.
 I just feel so bad for her.
 I want to have something to offer.
 I do not want to be showing up empty-handed.

 Sometimes, when I don’t have a decent gift to bring to the party, I begin to think maybe I just won’t go.
 When I don’t have anything to say, I tend to put off making the call.
 And when I don’t have anything to write, I wonder what difference it could possibly make if I skipped a week, when it doesn’t really matter, when it’s only a promise I made to myself.

 I do think it matters.
 And so, for you, dear readers, for my golf teacher (can you imagine?), for my suffering friends, and mostly, perhaps, for myself, this is my message on this 48th week: Hello.
 It’s me.
 I am not sure I have much to offer today.
 I am terribly empty handed, which anyone with any manners knows is against the rules.
-It feels very uncomfortable and even a little humiliating.
+It feels very uncomfortable and terribly inadequate.
 But I’m here, because I said I would be.
 I’m just showing up.